OpsLevel/terraform-provider-opslevel/docs/resources/system.md

 ### Optional

 - `description` (String) The description for the system.
-- `domain` (String) The id or alias of the parent domain this system is a child for.
+- `domain` (String) The id of the parent domain this system is a child for.
 - `last_updated` (String)
 - `note` (String) Additional information about the system.
-- `owner` (String) The id of the owner for the system.
-Can be a team or group
+- `owner` (String) The id of the team that owns the system.

 ### Read-Only